spcampbell/minecraft-droplet-manager/README.md

 - Set the password for this script in `index.php`

 - Set the droplet details in `config.php`.
 Make sure and set the droplet name to match the name you give your droplet on Digital Ocean.
 Note that the snapshot name that is created is appended with `-snap`.
 Don't include `-snap` in the name you put in `config.php`.

+> TIP: If you have multiple people who want to control their own droplet,
+> just make a folder for each on your web host.
+Put a copy of the files into
+> each folder and they can visit with http://yourhost.com/player1/ etc.
+> Then make the `config.php` and `index.php` unique to that person/droplet.
+> Note that you'll need a uniquely named droplet for each person.

 #### 3. Try it out